-If you’d like to experience some Suffolk history, stay in Dunwich and learn about the town which has mostly been lost to the sea.
-Or head down to Sutton Hoo, an awe-inspiring royal burial site close to the riverside market town of Woodbridge.
+If you’d like to experience some history during your Suffolk cottage holiday, stay in Dunwich and learn about the town which has mostly been lost to the sea.
+Alternatively, head down to Sutton Hoo, an awe-inspiring royal burial site close to the riverside market town of Woodbridge.

 Suffolk also has many other interesting places to visit and stay further inland.
 The historic Suffolk wool towns used to be some of the richest places in Great Britain.
-The most significant of these is the town of Bury St Edmunds, which is well connected to London and Cambridge and dominated by a 1,000 year old abbey and St Edmundsbury Cathedral.
+The most significant of these is Bury St Edmunds, which is well connected to London and Cambridge and dominated by a 1,000 year old Abbey and St Edmundsbury Cathedral.
 A cosmopolitan town, Bury hosts exceptional eateries, shops and activities for the whole family.

 This is just a taster of what Suffolk has to offer.
-If you’d like further advice or information, please contact the Best of Suffolk team.
+If you’d like further advice or information on Suffolk cottage holidays, please contact the Best of Suffolk team.
 We’re all local and know where to go for the best food and drink, the activities your children might enjoy, things that might suit older guests and all the places that your dog is welcome to join you.

 How to get here